IvanJosipovic/BlazorInteropGenerator/README.md

 This project contains code and a Source Generator which can convert a TypeScript Definition to C# Interfaces.

 ## How to use the Source Generator

 Create a C# Class Library Project.
-Add the *.tsd files that you want converted, also download all the dependencies.
+Add the *.d.ts files that you want converted, also download all the dependencies.
-File names should be the {PackageName}.d.ts without the Organization.
+File names should be the {PackageName}.d.ts without the Organization/.
 Update the .csproj with the following settings.

 ```xml